VINYL INSTALL KNOWLEDGE BASE

 4. Peel the rest of the backing paper away and again work your way outward from the middle with a squeegee.

-The longevity of vinyl is determined mainly by the weather.
-A car parked outside in the sun all day will see deterioration of vinyl faster than a car which is parked under cover or in a garage.
+The longevity of vinyl is determined mainly by the weather exposure.
+A car parked outside in the sun all day will see deterioration of vinyl much faster than a car which is parked under cover or in a garage.
 Keeping vinyl clean is also a great way to ensure its longevity.
 Dirt on vinyl edges can lead to vinyl peeling up over time.

 If you have any questions as you're going through this process, please feel free to reach out via email.